Publications

 Higher Order Beliefs and Risky Asset Holdings

-with Yuriy Gorodnichenko, 12/2024
+with Yuriy Gorodnichenko, 04/2026 Online Appendix

 Combine a customized survey and randomized controlled trial (RCT) to study the effect of higher-order beliefs on U.S. retail investors’ portfolio allocations.
 Investors’ higher-order beliefs about stock market returns are correlated with but distinct from their first-order beliefs.
 The differences between the two vary systematically according to investor characteristics.
 An exogenous increase in first-order beliefs increases the portfolio share allocated to the stock market (risky assets), while an exogenous increase in higher-order beliefs reduces it.